Iron-Sparrow/PGAA/docs/Jimenez.md

 ```

 [^1]: To quote [The important information section of the Jimenez's MLAA webpage](https://www.iryoku.com/mlaa/#:~:text=Note%20that%20the%20repository%20name%20changed%20from%20%27jimenez%2Dmlaa%27%20to%20%27smaa%27%2C%20as%20SMAA%20builds%20on%20top%20of%20Jimenez%27s%20MLAA%2C%20and%20we%20preferred%20to%20use%20the%20same%20repository%20for%20both.%20It%20is%20strictly%20superior%20in%20quality%20and%20performance%2C%20so%20there%20is%20no%20reason%20for%20using%20Jimenez%27s%20MLAA%20anymore.): *"Note that the repository name changed from 'jimenez-mlaa' to 'smaa', as [SMAA](https://www.iryoku.com/smaa/) builds on top of Jimenez's MLAA, and we preferred to use the same repository for both.
 It is strictly superior in quality and performance, so there is no reason for using Jimenez's MLAA anymore."*

+## Link to SMAA
+To check out the documentation for SMAA, see [SMAA.md](../docs/SubpixelMorphological.md).